hashicorp/terraform/website/source/docs/providers/aws/r/dms_endpoint.html.markdown

 * `database_name` - (Optional, Default: empty string) The name of the endpoint database.
 * `endpoint_id` - (Required) The database endpoint identifier.

+    - Must contain from 1 to 255 alphanumeric characters or hyphens.
     - Must begin with a letter
     - Must contain only ASCII letters, digits, and hyphens
     - Must not end with a hyphen